toddway/AndroidExample/README.md

 ```

 The MainActivity can now focus on:
-1) delegating button clicks to the MainViewModel (using ViewBinding)
+1) sending button clicks to the ViewModel (using ViewBinding) and
-2) changing text when LiveData changes occur
+2) setting text when data changes are observed (using LiveData)

 Initializing ViewBinding and ViewModel instances requires boilerplate that we can delegate
 our dependency provider (Dagger) to inject when `inject(this)` is called.

 ```kotlin
 class MainActivity : AppCompatActivity() {